Sachin04t/Meat-the-Economy/README.md

 ## This shows...

--Poultry is the first industrial step as countries develop -Beef shrinks as economies mature or costs rise
+- Poultry is the first industrial step as countries develop
+- Beef shrinks as economies mature or costs rise
--Fish is versatile: cultural in Japan, fallback in Nigeria, trade-driven in Egypt -Pork only thrives where religion allows it
+- Fish is versatile: cultural in Japan, fallback in Nigeria, trade-driven in Egypt
+- Pork only thrives where religion allows it
--Meat transitions are not linear — they reflect identity, geography, and infrastructure
+- Meat transitions are not linear — they reflect identity, geography, and infrastructure

 ---